izuchukwu/equation-parser/README.md

 # `equation-parser` – Parse math to an AST

 Parses a plaintext string of unicode math to an AST.
+This fork removes TS type exports as a workaround to issues with its exported types.

 ## Installation